EleutherAI/gpt-neox/README.md

 # Inference

+**For most uses we recommend deploying models trained using the GPT-NeoX library via the HuggingFace Transformers library which is better optimized for inference.**

 We support three types of generation from a pretrained model:
 1. Unconditional generation
 2. Conditional generation based on an input read from a file